spacycoder/cosmos-casbin-adapter/README.md

 CosmosDB Adapter
 ====

-CosmosDB Adapter is the [CosmosDB]adapter for [Casbin](https://github.com/casbin/casbin).
-With this library, Casbin can load policy from MongoDB or save policy to it.
+CosmosDB Adapter is the cosmosDB adapter for [Casbin](https://github.com/casbin/casbin).
+With this library, Casbin can load policy from CosmosDB or save policy to it.

 ## Installation

-    go get github.com/SpacyCoder/cosmos-adapter
+    go get github.com/spacycoder/cosmos-adapter

 ## Simple Example